retry51776/notes/development/python/data_science.md

 1. Create Work Cluster(Amount resource to do the work, which Python, which Databrick Version)
-2. Create Resource Group to save dataset & control premission
+2. Create Resource Group to save dataset & control permission
 3. Create Notebook & Design workflow
 4. Let Databrick control scale